Alireza Haghighi: Marítimo

 On 22 January 2016, Haghighi signed a 30-month contract with Marítimo in the Primeira Liga, reuniting with his former coach, Nelo Vingada.
 Haghighi received his ITC on 27 January 2016 and was cleared to play for the club.
 Haghighi made his league debut for Marítimo on 14 February 2016 against S.C.
 Braga.
 Haghighi kept his first clean–sheet for the club on 28 February 2016 in a 1–0 victory against Académica.
 Marítimo and Haghighi agreed to terminate his contract on 20 August 2016.

 AFC Eskilstuna

 On 13 March 2017, he signed a one-year contract with the Swedish club AFC Eskilstuna, competing in the top tier Allsvenskan.
 However shortly after joining the team he suffered a major injury and was ruled out for several months.
 Haghighi returned to training in late June 2017.
-Alireza finally made his debut on 8 July 2017 in a 1–0 loss to Sirius.
+Alireza finally debuted on 8 July 2017 in a 1–0 loss to Sirius.

 Haghighi was named in an Allsvenskan team of the week in August after great performances since his return from injury, and on 19 August 2017 he assisted a goal in his team's 3–1 victory against Malmö.